Garrett Cooper Player Props: Marlins vs. Angels

 Garrett Cooper At The Plate

-- Cooper has five doubles, a triple, five home runs and seven walks while hitting .239.
+- Cooper is batting .237 with five doubles, a triple, five home runs and seven walks.

-- He has hit a home run in five games this season (14.3%), leaving the park in 3.5% of his trips to the dish.
+- He has homered in five games this year (13.9%), homering in 3.4% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.